dracula/jetbrains/README.md

 - Font Recommendation: [Cascadia Code](https://github.com/microsoft/cascadia-code).
 - For Legacy JetBrains IDEs(**2018 or earlier**): [Legacy Theme](https://github.com/dracula/jetbrains-legacy).

+## Dracula PRO

+Meet the premium version with tons of goodies.
+[Take me there](https://gumroad.com/a/477820019).

 ## Contribution

 If you'd like to contribute to this theme, please read the [Contributing Guide](./CONTRIBUTING.md).